cameronkerrnz/json-to-mmdb/README.md

 logstash-filter-mmdb uses the https://github.com/maxmind/MaxMind-DB-Reader-java library.

+## IPv6 works too

+IPv6 also works; see the file input/ipv6-demo.json for starters:

+- You will need to set `ip_version` to 6 in the input file
+- You can use IPv4 subnets in the same IPv6 database
+- Querying should be careful regarding syntaxes such as %iface addresses.
+This is not a concern for MMDB generation, but can easily be an issue for the likes of log processing pipelines; not taking care of this could result in a lot of DNS lookups that would end up with 'Name of service not known'

 # (Not-a-Feature yet) Extending GeoCity2-City etc.

 MaxMind, as a response to Californian privacy laws, require